EgorTelitsyn/yt/README.md

 # yt-dlp downloader

-Windows scripts for downloading video/audio from YouTube and other platforms.
+Windows scripts for downloading video and audio from YouTube and other platforms.
 Optimized for Adobe Premiere Pro workflow.

 ## Quick start

 1. Download `setup.bat` and `setup.ps1`
 2. Double-click `setup.bat`
-3. Restart terminal
+3. Restart your terminal
 4. Run `yt` to open the interactive menu

-## What setup does

-- Installs **yt-dlp** (from GitHub releases), **FFmpeg**, **Deno** (via winget)
-- Generates download scripts and launcher in `~/bin/`
-- Adds dependencies and `~/bin/` to PATH
-- On re-run: updates dependencies, patches missing settings without overwriting existing ones

 ## Usage